OwnID/ownid-android-sdk/docs/sdk-compose.md

    * `onLogin` - (optional) A function called when the user successfully completes registration with OwnID and is logged in with OwnID.
    * `onResponse` - (optional) A function called at the end of the successful OwnID registration flow with `OwnIdFlowResponse`.
    * `onError` -  (optional) A function called when an error occurs during the OwnID registration process, with `OwnIdException`.
+   * `onUndo` - (optional) A function called when the user selects the "Undo" option in the ready-to-register state.
    * `onBusy` - (optional) A function called to notify the busy status during the OwnID registration process.
    * `styleRes` - A style resource reference.
 Use it to style `OwnIdButton`